JohnMarzulli/StratuxHud/readme.md

 In this example:

 - There is one (1) potential target.
-The traffic is at a higher altitude, and some what distant.
+The traffic is at a higher altitude, and somewhat distant.
 - The traffic is within our field of view and has a targeting reticle.
-- With are rolled to the left slightly, less then 10 degrees.
+- With are rolled to the left slightly, less than 10 degrees.
 - We are at 649 feet MSL.
-- We are have an indicated AIRSPEED of 75MPG, but are hovering with a groundspeed of 0MPH
+- We have an indicated AIRSPEED of 75MPG, but are hovering with a groundspeed of 0MPH
 - We have a heading of 76, but our GPS track is 303\.
 If the AHRS or GPS is unable to obtain a reliable heading then `---` is shown for that portion of the heading.

 _NOTE:_ This example was using EFIS/AHRS data obtained from a Dynon D-180 FlightDek.
-As a result **I**ndicated **A**ir **S**peed (IAS) is displayed.
+As a result, **I**ndicated **A**ir **S**peed (IAS) is displayed.
 The heading of 76, G-Force of 1.0, and altitude of 649' are also sourced from the Dynon.

 _NOTE:_ This is the default view on startup.
 If you would like to switch to the `AHRS Only` You may press `-` on the keypad.